RKerur2910/AI-Research-and-Sound-Bite-Summarizing-Agent/README.md

 ## 📘 Overview

 This project is a **no-code AI workflow built in n8n** that automates research and delivers **topic-based executive summaries as audio files** directly to a user’s inbox.

-It combines **AI-powered research, summarization, and voice generation** in one streamlined automation — no manual coding required.
+It combines **AI-powered research, summarization, and voice generation** in one streamlined automation—no manual coding required.

-The agent takes a user-submitted topic, performs **AI-assisted research using the Perplexity API**, generates a structured summary using **OpenAI’s chat models**, and converts that summary into speech using **OpenAI TTS** — all within a single n8n workflow.
+The agent takes a user-submitted topic, performs **AI-assisted research via the Perplexity API**, generates a structured summary using **OpenAI chat models**, and converts that summary into speech using OpenAI TTS all within a single n8n workflow.

 ---